jreeves3/Cardinality-CDCL/README.md

 Solver configurations include:

-* CCDCL:    cardinality-based CDCL solver
+* CCDCL:    cardinality-based CDCL solver (native propagation on cardinality constraints)
-* CCDCL+:   cardinality-based CDCL solver with reencoded constraints
+* CCDCL+:   cardinality-based CDCL solver with reencoded constraints (Hybrid mode from the paper)
 * ReEncode: basic CaDiCaL CDCL solver with reencoded constraints

 For general usage with a KNF formula as input, you can use the cardinality CDCL solver directly with: